50storm/CS50_Project1_windows/README.md

 In ./log/ directoy, this app creates bookreview_app.log so that developeres can track down bugs.

 # Frontend frameworks / JavaScript libraries
-- bootstrap4
+## bootstrap4
+In all the html files. bootstrap4 coveres the layout.
-- Chart.js
+## Chart.js
+In mypage.html , Chart.js is embeded to show the total number of book reviews per user.
-- jQuery DataTables
+## jQuery DataTables
+In some tables , jQuery DataTables is utilized to enchance userbility.

 # Basic Concept about data registration
 When registring and editing data, This app requires three steps.